 - Compare and contrast photosynthesis and chemosynthesis.

-- What role to decomposers play in an ecosystem?
+- What role do decomposers play in an ecosystem?
 What would happen if there were no decomposers?